Shubhankart101/DevTrack/docs/deployment.md

 ## Application pipelines

+Use the active [GitHub Actions pipeline-runs dashboard](https://github.com/Shubhankart101/DevTrack/actions) to inspect workflow status, expanded stages, and logs.
+The custom live tracker is retired and should not be used.

 | Workflow | Purpose |
 | --- | --- |
 | [pull-request-tests.yml](../.github/workflows/pull-request-tests.yml) | Run Django checks and all app tests for pull requests targeting `main` |